 AI works phenomenally in dealing with cyber threats because it can scan millions of transactions for fraudulent behavior at lightning speed.
 The use of AI and ML technologies in modern times is only going to escalate, and there’s practically no comparison with human cybersecurity professionals.
 But the trade-off between speed and the threats that come with it is where the bone of contention lies.
 Building a ‘zero trust’ model is, therefore, imperative.

 The threat of extensive AI use can be gauged by its capability to clone senior personnel’s voices and other authentication media, which could lead to costly errors.
 Suppose anyone manages to hack the AI engine used in a bank for cybersecurity—in that case, they may very well be able to authorize transactions worth a fortune.
 Given the proliferation of tokenization of data and the anonymity of user IDs, catching the culprits could be a deal-breaker.
-Going by recent reports, the AI-based cybersecurity products market is expected to reach $133.8 billion by 2030, a massive jump from $14.9 billion in 2021.
+Going through the recent reports, the AI-based cybersecurity products market is expected to reach $133.8 billion by 2030, a massive jump from $14.9 billion in 2021.

 While data breaches are not likely to disappear anytime soon, we hope to see the number of “secure breaches”—where encryption is in place and data is rendered useless to the criminals who stole it—be on the rise.
 But there is still much work to be done on the payments security front.